I bought my first Telecom Plus shares in May 2015, shortly after the share price had plunged from £19 to £8.

 But if you looked at Telecom Plus in detail, it was clear that this business was completely different to all of the now-failed suppliers.

 Since then, the shares have gone up more than 100% as Telecom Plus repeatedly surprised investors with good news.

 At the beginning of August, the price had almost reached my estimate of fair value, so on that basis, I decided to sell up and reinvest the proceeds into some of my other holdings that seemed to be far more attractively valued, with significantly higher dividend yields.

 More specifically, I sold Telecom Plus on August 5th at £21.80.

-In summary, this was a very successful investment and I would be more than happy to have Telecom Plus back in the portfolio, but only if I can buy back in at a more attractive price.
+In summary, this was a very successful investment, and I would be more than happy to have Telecom Plus back in the portfolio, but only at a more attractive price.

 The UK Dividend Stocks Blog